 - Extending this cooperative and collaborative environment to all of North Carolina’s educational entities (Community Colleges and the Department of Public Instruction) to offer the citizens of NC the best K-20 education, at the lowest possible cost, with the highest achievable ease of transition between institutions.

-The IT Division at UNC General Administration is guided by the following principles when working with both our internal and external clients and consitutent institutions:
+The IT Division at the UNC System Office is guided by the following principles when working with both our internal and external clients and consitutent institutions:

 - We will be above reproach in matters of ethics, legalities, and professional conduct.